pydoit/doit/doc/uptodate.rst

 The "result" from the dependent task compared between different runs is given by its last action.
 The content for python-action is the value of the returned string or dict.
-For cmd-actions is the output send to stdout plus stderr.
+For cmd-actions it is the output send to stdout plus stderr.

-`result_dep` also support group-tasks, in this case it will check that the result of all subtasks did not change.
+`result_dep` also supports group-tasks.
+In this case it will check that the result of all subtasks did not change.
 And also the existing sub-tasks are the same.